RedisGraph/RedisGraph/README.md

 ### Client libraries

-Some languages have client libraries that provide support for RedisGraph's commands:
+Some languages have client libraries that provide support for FalkorDB's commands:

 | Project                                                   | Language   | License | Author                                      | Stars                                                             | Package | Comment    |
 | --------------------------------------------------------- | ---------- | ------- | ------------------------------------------- | ----------------------------------------------------------------- | ------- | ---------- |